Week 2 – Substance Abuse

-This lesson teaches some of the basic facts & effects of tobacco, marijuana, alcohol and inhalant use:
+This lesson teaches some of the basic facts & effects of substance abuse:

 Tobacco: The addictive substance in tobacco is nicotine, which is one of the most addictive drugs on earth.
 Cigarette smoking kills more than 400,000 people in the U.S. each year.
 About 3,000 new kids start smoking everyday in the U.S. The effects of Tobacco use can cause: Heart disease, lung cancer, addiction, tooth decay, respiratory illness, shortness of breath, mouth & throat cancer, and death.